 If I asked you if you stayed within or below your coffee budget (assuming you had a category so specific), what would you say?

 You see, cash leaves part of the spending picture blank.
 Ignoring cash is just like ignoring spending from a bank account.
 Because cash can fuel your budget, it’s important to find a way to track it.

 And, cash isn’t just spending, in some cases, it’s income too.
 Both expenses and income are helpful to track.

 As they say, the devil is in the details.
 If you’re looking to have the full picture of your spending habits and stay true to your budget – you’ll need to start tracking your cash.

 I Keep Limited Funds in My Checking Account

 I keep roughly $2,000 in my checking account at all times.
 As the balance dips due to bill payments, I top up the balance.

-I want to keep any of my excess funds in a higher interest savings account.
-I never want an excess amount of free cash wasting away in a checking account paying little to no interest.
+I want to keep any of my excess funds in a higher-interest savings account.
+I never want an excessive amount of free cash wasting away in a checking account paying little to no interest.

 When it comes time to pay a credit card bill with a big balance, I transfer the required funds from my savings to my checking and make the bill payment.

-Shovelling all the funds you can into a high-interest savings account is good practice.
-Of course, you need to ensure that you have enough in your checking account to cover pre-authorized bills, but anything more is wasted in a checking account which just doesn’t offer the same interest rate opportunity as that of a high-interest savings account.
+Shoveling all the funds you can into a high-interest savings account is good practice.
+Of course, you need to ensure that you have enough in your checking account to cover pre-authorized bills, but anything more is wasted in a checking account that just doesn’t offer the same interest rate opportunity as that of a high-interest savings account.